cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * If you put the more frequent values first in the case expression, and the value distribution is very skewed, converting the case expression to the jump table might actually worsen the average execution time.
-Mindcode has no way to figure this on its own, if this is the case, you might need to disable the Case Switching optimization for your program.
+Mindcode has no way to figure this on its own; if you encounter this situation, you might need to disable the Case Switching optimization for your program.
-* When the input value of the case expression can be determined (by Mindcode) to already lie in a specific range, it might be possible to avoid the `op min` and/or `op max` instructions at the beginning of the jump table, as their function is to ensure the value lies in a proper range.
+* If the input value of the case expression could be determined by Mindcode to already lie in a specific range, it would be possible to avoid the `op min` and/or `op max` instructions at the beginning of the jump table, as their function is to ensure the value lies in a proper range.
 This would provide a potentially significant additional speedup and is planned for some future version.
 * Currently, there's no limit on the size of the jump table.
-For a case expression handling values 1 to 10 and then a value of 100, the jump table would have 100 entries (actually 102 doe to the out-of-bounds handlers).
+For a case expression handling values 1 to 10 and then a value of 100, the jump table would have 100 entries (actually 102 due to the range expansion).
 This affects computation of the optimization's benefit, and might make the optimization less favorable compared to other optimizations; however if available space permits it, such a jump table would be created.